ucan-wg/awake/README.md

 }
 ```

 The entire UCAN MUST be encrypted with the same AES key as included in the facts section.
-The AES key MUST use GCM mode.
+The GCM operation mode MUST be used.

 The encrypted payload MUST have the IV appended prior to encryption.
 The IV MUST be freshly generated for every message in this session.
 If the session is not fully established, the AES key MUST be immedietly discarded and MUST NOT ever be reused.

 ### 3.3.2 Validation UCAN